Senior Data Scientist

 Contribute to research papers, patents, and industry collaborations, positioning IMS as a thought leader in data science.

-Requirements
+Key Requirements

 We know you will have a wide skill set, but to thrive in this role, we think you will need:

 + years of experience in data science, machine learning, or AI model development.
 Expertise in Python, R, or Julia, with proficiency in pandas, NumPy, SciPy, scikit-learn, TensorFlow, or PyTorch.
 Experience with SQL, NoSQL, and big data technologies (Spark, Hadoop, Snowflake, Databricks, etc.).
-Strong background in statistical modelling, probability theory, and mathematical optimization.
+Strong background in statistical modelling, probability theory, and mathematical optimisation.
 Experience deploying machine learning models to production (MLOps, Docker, Kubernetes, etc.).
 Familiarity with AWS/GCP/Azure cloud ML platforms for scalable model training and inference.
 Strong problem-solving, communication, and business acumen skills.

 Why should you join us?

-Flexible remote working options
+Flexible remote working options.

-Flexible holiday scheme (unlimited vacation) to really make the most of your time and wellbeing
+Flexible holiday scheme (unlimited vacation) to really make the most of your time and wellbeing.

 'Work From Anywhere' Policy - work almost anywhere in the world for days per year!